a-type/0g/packages/0g/README.md

 });
 ```

 It's important, as a game developer, to find Entities in the game and iterate over them.
 Generally you want to find Entities by certain criteria.
-In `0G` the primary criteria is which Stores they have associated.
+In `0G` the primary criteria is which Components they have associated.

 Queries are managed by the game, and they monitor changes to Entities and select which Entities match your criteria.
 For example, you could have a Query which selects all Entities that have a `Transform` and `Body` store to do physics calculations.